 - 1. Consult with DRS GAR and Program Administrator to organize fall semester course enrollment prior to the beginning of the fall semester. - 2.
-Arrival at UTSA. - 3.
-Attend Graduate School, NDRB Department and DRS Program orientations at beginning of fall semester. - 4.
-Meet Department Chair, DRS GAR and members of the DRS-DSC. - 5.
-Meet DRS faculty and hear about faculty research programs at beginning of semester. - 6.
-Submit any graduate level classes to be considered by the DRS-DSC for potential transfer into the student's program of study. - 7.
-Complete Year 1 core course requirements by end of Spring Semester with grades of B or better in each core course. - 8.
-Complete at least one elective course with grade of B or better. - 9.
-Take 6 written "qualifier" exams by the end of the Spring Semester and accumulate an average grade of 3.0 or better. - 10.
-Complete three 10-week research rotations and select a Dissertation Advisor/Lab preferably by May, but by August at the latest. - 11.
-Begin early studies for dissertation research. - 12.
-If required to do so, present a short oral summary of 1st-year research rotation activities at the end of the spring semester. - 13.
+Upon arrival at UTSA, attend Graduate School, NDRB Department and DRS Program orientations at beginning of fall semester. - 3.
+Meet Department Chair, DRS GAR and members of the DRS-DSC. - 4.
+Meet DRS faculty and hear about faculty research programs at beginning of semester. - 5.
+Submit any graduate level classes to be considered by the DRS-DSC for potential transfer into the student's program of study. - 6.
+Complete Year 1 core course requirements by end of Spring Semester with grades of B or better in each core course. - 7.
+Complete at least one elective course with grade of B or better. - 8.
+Enroll in QE Colloquia in fall and spring semesters and take associated 6 written "qualifier" exams by the end of the Spring Semester and accumulate an average grade of 3.0 or better. - 9.
+Complete three 10-week research rotations and select a Dissertation Advisor/Lab preferably by May, but by August at the latest. - 10.
+Begin early studies for dissertation research. - 11.
+If required to do so, present a short oral summary of 1st-year research rotation activities at the end of the spring semester. - 12.
 Submit annual progress report by May 30th (Form 5).